Nonye2K3/chia/INSTALL.md

 You need Python 3.7 or higher.

 Chia strives to provide [binary wheels](https://pythonwheels.com/) for modern systems.
 If your system does not have binary wheels, you may need to install development tools to build some Python extensions from source.
+If you're attempting to install from source, setting the environment variable BUILD_VDF_CLIENT to N will skip trying to build Timelord components that aren't very cross platform, e.g. `export BUILD_VDF_CLIENT=N`.

 # Create a virtual environment